lyteword/chspurgeon-tod/volume-4/psalm-80.md

 **Verse 5.** Unpalatable provender.

-1\.Analyze the Provision.
+1\.
+Analyze the Provision.

-2\.Note the hand which sends it.
+2\.
+Note the hand which sends it.

-3\.Consider the healthfulness of the diet.
+3\.
+Consider the healthfulness of the diet.

-4\.Remember the alleviating accompaniments.
+4\.
+Remember the alleviating accompaniments.

 **Verse 7.** Conversion, communion, confidence of salvation.